Complete Amendments Archive

-- Proposed Map 25: Road Network Illustration (includes PZ recommendation from October 28, 2015 public hearing)
+- Proposed Map 25: Road Network Illustration (includes Planning and Zoning recommendation from October 28, 2015 public hearing)

 Public Meetings & Hearings Schedule

-Staff hosted an Open House on Monday June 29, 2015 from 3-5PM in the lobby at City Hall.
+Staff hosted an Open House on Monday June 29, 2015 from 3 to 5 pm in the lobby at City Hall.
 The Open House was an opportunity for the public to review the proposed Map 25 amendment and related text changes, and was also an opportunity to present the corresponding map that will be simultaneously introduced into the Engineering Standards.
 (Comments from the Open House)

-- A Citizen's Review Meeting was held during a working session with the Planning and Zoning Commission on Wednesday, September 9 (video link)
+- A Citizen's Review Meeting was held during a working session with the Planning and Zoning Commission on Wednesday, September 9 (watch this meeting)

-- The second Planning and Zoning Commission hearing was Wednesday, October 14 at 4 PM in the Council chambers.
-Commissioners closed the public hearing but asked staff for further discussion of the amendment. (video link)
+- The second Planning and Zoning Commission hearing was Wednesday, October 14 at 4 pm in the Council chambers.
+Commissioners closed the public hearing but asked staff for further discussion of the amendment.
+(Watch this meeting)

-- The hearing was closed, but on Wednesday October 28, 2015 the Planning & Zoning Commission held a final discussion and recommended the amendment for approval by Council with the condition that Map 25 identify "Corridors" in the legend. (video link)
+- The hearing was closed, but on Wednesday October 28, 2015 the Planning and Zoning Commission held a final discussion and recommended the amendment for approval by Council with the condition that Map 25 identify "Corridors" in the legend.
+(Watch this meeting)

-- The final public hearing and decision by City Council was held on Tuesday December 1, 2015 at 6 PM in the Council chambers. (video link)
+- The final public hearing and decision by City Council was held on Tuesday December 1, 2015 at 6 pm in the Council chambers.
+(Watch this meeting)

 Amendment Archive for Regional Land Use & Transportation Plan 2001 (RLUTP)